jakekara/data-storytelling-6-22-17/README.md

 ## 5. Sometimes the data is so complex, you just need to immerse audience in it

+( Or just the important part of it )

 * https://projects.ctmirror.org/content/trend/2017/02/pretrial-outflow/

 * https://trendct.org/2017/02/22/in-connecticut-a-formula-helps-make-bail-decisions/